Gavatron101/All-The-Client-Side-Mods/README.md

 **What is a client-side mod?**

-Client-side mods are **modifications** to the game that run **indepentently** from the **host/server**, these mods come in many different varieties, from visual enhancements and preformance improvements, to audio overhauls.
+A Client-side mod is a **modifications** to the game that runs **indepentently** from the **host/server**, these mods come in many different varieties from visual enhancements and preformance improvements, to audio overhauls.